 The University of Guelph’s Bachelor of Arts and Sciences Program (BAS) affords inquiring students the opportunity to study both arts and science in a unique combination degree.
 With over 50 humanities and science disciplines to choose from plus a core set of interdisciplinary courses, this four-year honours program is designed for students who are equally skilled in and passionate about the humanities and sciences, and plan to combine these interests in a career after graduation.

 Students select from over 40 unique Specializations in Arts, Social Sciences, Biological Sciences or Physical Sciences.

 |Science SPECIALIZATIONS||Arts & Social Science SPECIALIZATIONS|

 * Geographic Information Systems

-If you are a prospective student interested in the BAS program or from another program at the University of Guelph, I am happy to answer any of your questions.
-Any questions about admissions requirements into the BAS program can be directed to Admission Services at email@example.com .
+If you are a prospective student interested in the BAS program or from another program at the University of Guelph, please let us know if you have any questions about the BAS program.
+Any questions related to admissions requirements into the BAS program, or the application process can be directed to Admission Services at email@example.com .

 The BAS Program Counselling Office is open Monday to Friday, during regular office hours (8:30am to 4:30pm).
 Please let us know how we can help you!.